kalfeher/blog_code/lambda-bash/README.md

+Code and instructions from the post [Running Bash Scripts on AWS Lambda](https://kalfeher.com/bash-lambda/)

 Example `Containerfile` and `function.sh` script for an AWS lambda function using `Bash`.
 Read below for details on customising this for your needs.
 ## Easy Mode
 If you _just_ want a container that has the `aws-cli`, `jq`, `gzip`  and `unzip` installed, then: